vb/lazyframe/README.md

 ### `autoplay`

-Set this to `false` it will off autoplay source video feature when lazyframe loaded.
+Set this to `false` to remove autoplay from the `allow` attribute on the iframe tag i.e if set this to `false` if you want don't want your Youtube video to automatically start playing once the user clicks on the play icon.

 ### `onLoad`